 If your canvas is already stretched on to bars, or you have a painting on a board that you would like to display in a frame, there are two approaches to choose from:

-- A standard picture Frame Moulding – You can also choose from a wide range of standard frame mouldings as a surround for your canvas or board.
+- A standard picture frame moulding – You can also choose from a wide range of standard frame mouldings as a surround for your canvas or board.
 When you choose this approach, a small part of the outside edge of the front of the canvas or board will be hidden under the rebate of the frame.
 As with a tray frame, an expansion gap is needed between the outside edge of the canvas and the inner edge of the frame under the rebate.
-Conventional stretching is sufficient when framing into a standard moulding.
+Museum stretching is sufficient when framing into a standard moulding.

 Do you need to glaze a canvas or a painting on board?